2 Days Around the Ring of Kerry: Things to Do in Killarney

 Killarney National Park

-In the final stretch of this long journey, you’ll continue back to where you started by traversing through Killarney National Park.
-The first national park established in Ireland in 1932, the park is home to the famous Lakes of Killarney—comprising Lough Leane, Muckross Lake, and Upper Lake—which are set against the backdrop of rugged mountains to create a scene of breathtaking beauty.
-On this particular tour, you’ll stop at Ladies View after crossing through the mountain pass Molls Gap, a scenic point along the N71 road offering panoramic views of the park's lakes and valleys.
-The name comes from the admiration of the view by Queen Victoria's ladies-in-waiting during the royal visit in 1861 and is one of the most photographed locations within the park.
+In the final stretch of this extended journey, return back to where you started by meandering through Killarney National Park.
+The first Irish national park established in 1932, the scene is home to the famous Lakes of Killarney—comprised of Lough Leane, Muckross Lake, and Upper Lake—set against the backdrop of rugged mountains.
+Stop at Ladies View after crossing through the mountain pass Molls Gap, a scenic point along N71 with panoramic views over the lakes and valleys.
+The name comes from the admiration of the vista by Queen Victoria's ladies-in-waiting during the royal visit in 1861 and is one of the park’s most photographed locations.

 Day 2

-After a long restful night, begin your second day in Killarney with a traditional Irish breakfast from the Fifth Season restaurant within the Fairview Hotel.
+Begin day 2 in Killarney with a traditional Irish breakfast from Fifth Season within the Fairview Hotel.
 This offering includes grilled Kerry bacon, Cronins pork sausage, black and white pudding, tomato, mushrooms, and your choice of fried, poached, or scrambled eggs.
-Unbeknownst to me, black and white pudding is not the sweet gelatinous pudding us Americans assume it to be — instead, in Ireland this dish refers to a grain-based sausage flavored with plenty of fat and stuffed into a sausage casing.
-White pudding lacks the beef or pork blood included in black pudding, and while I gave both a try I don’t plan on ordering Irish pudding again anytime soon!
+Unbeknownst to me, black and white pudding is not the sweet gelatinous “pudding” Americans assume it to be—instead, in Ireland this dish refers to a grain-based sausage flavored with fat.
+White pudding lacks the beef or pork blood included in black pudding, and while I tried both I don’t plan on ordering Irish pudding again anytime soon!

-For more traditional breakfast offerings in the Western sense, if you purchased a bed and breakfast rate with your room you can also order a classic eggs Benedict, warm smoked salmon, pancakes, the Fairview waffle, or the Fairview platter of cold meats and Irish cheese.
-Gluten-free options are also available upon request.
+For a more Western breakfast offering, the bed and breakfast rate alternatively includes classic eggs Benedict, warm smoked salmon, pancakes, the Fairview waffle, or the Fairview platter of cold meats and Irish cheese.
+Gluten-free options are available upon request.

 Innisfallen Island

-After breakfast, take a stroll out to Ross Castle, which should take around 40 minutes when departing from the Fairview Hotel.
-As you walk down Ross Road, you’ll see many jaunting cars—also known as horse-drawn carriages—passing by as one of the top things to in Killarney, Ireland.
-Depending on how much time you have to spare, consider taking a leisurely jaunting car ride to Ross Castle, which allows you to enjoy unobstructed views of the scenery without the intrusive noise of motor vehicles.
-It’s important to note these are round trip tours, meaning if you try to hitch a ride one way you’ll be totally out of luck since the drivers already have existing passengers they need to transport back to town.
+Stroll 40 minutes out to Ross Castle from the Fairview Hotel.
+Notice jaunting cars—or horse-drawn carriages—passing by as one of the top things to in Killarney, Ireland.
+Depending on the time you have to spare, take a jaunting car ride to Ross Castle with unobstructed views of the scenery sans the intrusive noise of motor vehicles.
+These are round trip tours; you can’t hitch a one-way ride since the drivers already have existing passengers they need to transport.

 From Reen Pier, depart in a small speedboat on an hour-long tour of Innisfallen Island.
-This island is home to the ruins of Innisfallen Abbey, an early Christian monastery founded in the 7th century by St. Finian the Leper.
+This island is home to the ruins of Innisfallen Abbey, a 7th century Christian monastery founded by St. Finian the Leper.

 Visitor admiring the ancient ruins surrounded by spring daffodils in Killarney.